-- A. Section 420.907 et seq.
-Florida Statutes, State Housing Initiatives Partnership Act. - B. Administrative Rule or Emergency Rule (as determined by state, county or federal declaration) of the Florida Housing Finance Corporation, 67-37 et seq., State Housing Initiatives Partnership Program. - C. Affordable Housing Advisory Council: Eleven member advisory board appointed by the Board of County Commissioners (BOCC) according to Florida Statue 163 to oversee Brevard County's affordable housing programs and to make recommendations to the BOCC on the allocation of housing program funds.

-D. Agreement: Agreement refers to the Housing Assistance Agreement.

-E. Appeal Procedure: Established procedure by which an applicant or client may make a complaint or appeal a decision made by the Housing and Human Services Department.
-HS-006
+A. Section 420.907 et seq.
+Florida Statutes, State Housing Initiatives Partnership Act (SHIP).

+- B. Administrative Rule or Emergency Rule (as determined by state, county or federal declaration) of the Florida Housing Finance Corporation, 67-37 et seq., State Housing Initiatives Partnership Program. - C. Affordable: Means that monthly rents or monthly mortgage payments (including taxes and insurance) do not exceed 30 percent of that amount which represents the percentage of the median annual gross income for the household. - C.D.
+Affordable Housing Advisory CouncilCommittee: -Eleven-member advisory board appointed by the Board of County Commissioners (BOCC) according to Florida Statue 163 to oversee Brevard County's affordable housing programs and to make recommendations to the BOCC on the allocation of housing program funds. - D.E.
+Agreement: Agreement refers to the Housing Assistance Agreement. - F. Annual gross income: Means annual income as defined under the Section 8 housing assistance payments programs in 24 C.F.R. part 5; annual income as reported under the census long form for the recent available decennial census; or adjusted gross income as defined for purposes of reporting under Internal Revenue Service Form 1040 for individual federal annual income tax purposes or as defined by standard practices used in the lending industry as detailed in the local housing assistance plan and approved by the corporation.
+The County shall calculate income by annualizing verified sources of income for the household as the amount of income to be received in a household during the 12 months following the effective date of the determination. - E.G. Appeal Procedure: Established procedure by which an applicant or client may make a complaint or appeal a decision made by the Housing and Human Services Department.
+HS-006 - F.H.
+Applicant/Borrower/Housing Client/Recipient: A person or household who submits a signed and completed Housing and Human Services Department application for assistance.
+Applicant, Borrower, Housing Client and Recipient are used interchangeably in this document.